 - Summer (December to February) – the temperature is ~25 C (77 F), but it is a very busy time due to the holidays

-- Autumn (March to May) – autumn is very beautiful, it is less touristy but it can get cold-ish
+- Autumn (March to May) – autumn is very beautiful and less touristy but it can get cold-ish

 - Winter (June to August) – short days and quite cold (around 10C or 50F), but hey, it is skiing time!

-- Spring (September to November) – fewer tourists, you might get some fantastic weather, but you might as well be unlucky.
+- Spring (September to November) – fewer tourists, you might get some fantastic weather, but you might be unlucky as well.

-If you are thinking of visiting during winter, there is only one thing you should keep in mind – due to weather conditions many of the activities (skydiving, glacier walks, rafting etc.) might be canceled.
+If you are thinking of visiting during winter, there is only one thing you should keep in mind – due to weather conditions, many of the activities (skydiving, glacier walks, rafting etc.) might be cancelled.

 How long should you stay in New Zealand?

-If you are coming from far away, which is the case for almost everyone (unless you are from Australia), I suggest your stay should have a minimum of 2 weeks.
+If you are coming from far away, which is the case for almost everyone (unless you are from Australia), I suggest your stay should be a minimum of 2 weeks.

-You didn’t come all the way to New Zealand just to have a glimpse of its beauty in 5 days, didn’t you?
+You didn’t come all the way to New Zealand just to have a glimpse of its beauty in 5 days, did you?

 3 weeks is even better – that is how much time I had to discover the country and I feel like it was just about right.
 I divided my time into 1 week for the North Island and 2 weeks for the South Island.
-This seems to be a popular option amongst tourist.
+This seems to be a popular option among tourists.

 There are so many names and so many options, and you don’t know which one is right for you.

 So, this is what I did – I just opened Google Maps and started to write down the places I would like to visit, meaning all the ones I saw on the internet.
-I just marked everything I liked there without any timing estimation.
+I just marked everything I liked there without any time estimates.

 Here you go, this one is mine (you can try to do something similar, as it does not take that much time and you will be left with the options you REALLY want to visit):